pouyamirzaiy/Architectural-Heritage-Image-Classification/README.md

 1. Load the dataset and perform data preprocessing.
 2. Implement and train the MLP model.
 3. Evaluate the model's performance and analyze the results.
-4. Plot the activation functions and their derivatives.
+4. Plot the performance metrics of the best MLP model.

 ## Contributing